-Recovery of files encrypted by PolyVice Ransomware is possible through the unique solutions developed by RansomHunter
+Recovery of files encrypted by PolyVice Ransomware is feasible through the unique solutions developed by RansomHunter

 Decrypting PolyVice Ransomware Files